julstpierre/PenalizedGLMM/README.md

     true

-## 2. Fit a penalized logistic mixed model
+## 2. Penalized logistic mixed model
 After obtaining the variance components estimates under the null, we fit a penalized logistic mixed model using a lasso regularization term on the SNP effects in order to perform variable selection: